backstage/backstage/packages/core-components/api-report.md

 export const SIDEBAR_INTRO_LOCAL_STORAGE =
   '@backstage/core/sidebar-intro-dismissed';

+// Warning: (ae-missing-release-tag) "SidebarClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type SidebarClassKey = 'drawer' | 'drawerOpen';

 // Warning: (ae-missing-release-tag) "sidebarConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)